 How does a professional accomplish this?
-In addition to his or her education and license as a mental health professional, the CFMHE credential is an excellent means to demonstrate expert status.
+In addition to one's education and license as a mental health professional, the CFMHE credential is an excellent means to demonstrate expert status.
 NBFE is a reputable national board officially recognized and endorsed by the American Mental Health Counselors Association and several other state and regional associations and is an Approved Continuing Education Provider (ACEP) by the National Board for Certified Counselors (NBCC).
 NBFE's certification process includes verification of a professional’s license to diagnose and treat mental disorders, moral/ethical character, and clinical skills.
 CFMHEs have submitted verification of at least 40 hours of forensic mental health experience and/or training, have passed a written examination on forensic mental health evaluation, have demonstrated the ability to write a quality forensic evaluation report using a standardized process, and have successfully defended an evaluation/forensic report before a panel of peers who are experienced forensic evaluators.
 Such a vetting process makes it much more challenging for attorneys to allege that an individual is not qualified and/or competent to conduct forensic mental health evaluations.

 NBFE’s position is that al mental health professionals, whether counselors, social workers, marriage and family therapists, psychologists, or psychiatrists, who are licensed in their states to independently diagnose and treat mental disorders and who have appropriate training and competence to administer and interpret psychological tests should be able to do so.
 This is a common position in the mental health field.